rakaar/rakaar.github.io/_posts/2021-12-31-give-away-books.md

 ---
 layout: post
-title: What to do with Paperback books once you have read them?
+title: What to do with physical books once you have read them?
 subtitle: Just give it someone who can enjoy it!
 date: 2021-12-31
 categories: [books]
 ---

-Many like me prefer reading from physical books.
+Many like me like to read from physical books rather than audiobooks or e-books.
 There is a great pleasure in scribbling your thoughts on the paper, underlining sentences, talking to the author in the margins.
-But after you have read the book what do you do with it?Like many, I wanted to keep a nice book collection in my room.
+But after you have read the book what do you do with it?
+Like many, I wanted to keep a nice book collection in my room.
 Showing it to my guests the wonderful books that I have read and talk about them.
 The book collection adds a intellectual or artistic touch to your room.

 One day I came across a post in `r/books` titled